DataScienceWithSarath/Walmart-Confidence-Interval-CLT/README.md

 # Walmart-Confidence-Interval-CLT
-The Management team at Walmart Inc. wants to analyze the customer purchase behavior (specifically, purchase amount) against the customer’s gender and the various other factors to help the business make better decisions.
+Analyze the customer purchase behavior against the customer’s gender and the various other factors to help plan promotions for upcoming holiday season.